11 Types of Landscaping Rocks to Improve Your Property

 For their ability to add a stunning beauty without hindering the natural feel of the landscape, these rocks have been extremely popular ever since the idea of landscaping has come into existence.

 When volcanic eruptions take place, huge amounts of extremely hot earthly material, or lava, come out.
-These molten materials, once cooled, form dark reddish rocks.
+These molten materials, once cooled, form dark reddish rocks, sometimes called foamed obsidian.
 Such rocks are generally brittle and get broken into small pieces and the resulting stones are called lava rocks.

 These types of landscaping rocks have an explosive bold color that makes them suitable for the beautification of almost any landscape.
 Lava rocks are quite fragile and get further broken into smaller particles.